Post-Workout Nutrition: Protein, Carbs and Timing

 Do I need carbohydrates after every workout for recovery?

 It depends on the training type.
-After endurance or high-volume HIIT sessions, carbohydrates (0.8–1.2 g/kg) are needed to replenish depleted glycogen.
-After low-volume resistance training, carbohydrate urgency is lower β€” protein is the priority.
-Daily total carbohydrate intake matters more than the precise post-workout timing for most recreational athletes.
+After endurance or high-volume HIIT sessions, carbohydrates (0.8–1.2 g/kg) help replenish depleted glycogen.
+After lower-volume resistance training, carbohydrate urgency is lower and protein takes priority.
+Over a full day, total carbohydrate intake matters more than trying to hit a narrow post-workout window.